powsybl/powsybl-core/docs/user/frequent_errors/error_messages.md

 ## No NetworkFactoryService providers found

-This most likely happened because you tried to read a file, but you didn't have any implementation of the interface used for reading those files.
+This most likely happened because you tried to read a file, but didn't have any implementation of the IIDM API in your classpath.
 Use the implementation provided by PowSyBl / a third party, or write your own.

-### Fix missing impl
+### Fixing the issue by using powsybl-core implementation

 If you wish to use powsybl-core in-memory implementation, add the following to your `pom.xml` in the `<dependencies>` section: